ssfsx17/fight-rpg/03-Characters.md

 ## 1. Founding Ideal

 The group as a whole makes a Founding Ideal.
 The Founding Ideal is what binds the group together and ensures that they all work towards one purpose.
-Perhaps the characters had shared experiences that resulted in the Founding Ideal.
+Perhaps the fighters had shared experiences that resulted in the Founding Ideal.
 Perhaps they all independently gained it as their Founding Ideal, then met each other later.

-Characters created after the Group Founding can come from a different Founding Ideal.
-But, in order to join the group, they must integrate the group's original Founding Ideal as part of their Improvement.
+Fighters created after the Group Founding can come from a different Founding Ideal.
+But, in order to join the group, they must integrate the group's original Founding Ideal as part of their **improvement**.

 ## 2. One Additional Ideal